Hurn2308/CTF-Writeups/1337UP LIVE CTF/Pwn/Retro2Win.md

 ![image](https://github.com/user-attachments/assets/9e3d0e85-30de-49ac-a2f3-8285c794174a)

 Nice, now we know our padding is 24 bytes, which looks like this in our payload `A * 24` .
 Next we need to find our pop rsi and pop rdi addresses, we can use the ropper tool for this.
-Simply, use the command `ropper --file retro2win --search "pop rsi" and ropper --file retro2win --search "pop rsi"` take the address starting from the 4 the 0's are irrelevant if you are using pwntools for your exploit.
+Simply, use the command `ropper --file retro2win --search "pop rsi" and ropper --file retro2win --search "pop rdi"` take the address starting from the 4 the 0's are irrelevant if you are using pwntools for your exploit.

 ![image](https://github.com/user-attachments/assets/6fd3502a-c9c3-470f-8c2e-bcdffcbec2e9)